Interviews with the Team

 When not at work, Kevin enjoys spending time car rallying, which he has been involved in since the late 70’s.
 He continues to be passionate about rally cars and is still heavily involved.
 He enjoys getting involved with his sons in mini-stock racing and trail bike riding, and spending time with the rest of his family.

-Kane Wills: Contract Administrator
+Kane Wills: Works Supervisor

-Kane has been with Blackley Construction for almost ten years.
+Kane has been with Blackley Construction for more than ten years.
 He joined the company after a stint in the NZ Army where he learned a variety of transferable skills.
 These included field engineering, mine clearance, demolition, bridge work and vehicle search, along with high levels of discipline and motivation.
 All pretty handy things in civil and rural construction.

 When he started with Blackley’s, Kane was on the shovels labouring.
 He then moved on to become a foreman in the asphalt reinstatement team on civil and rural projects, including water mains, culverts and the Ultrafast Broadband rollout.